What is Biliary Dyskinesia?

-Laparoscopic Cholecystectomy: It is the surgical removal of the gallbladder laparoscopically.
+Laparoscopic/Robotic Cholecystectomy: It is the surgical removal of the gallbladder laparoscopically.
 A laparoscope is a thin fiber-optic device fitted with a camera and lens.
 Images from the camera are transmitted to a large monitor for your doctor to view the inside of your body.

 The procedure involves the following steps: